-Unless credit for time served at another institution has been awarded in the hiring process, faculty must apply for tenure in their sixth year.
+Unless credit for time served at another institution has been awarded during the hiring process, faculty must apply for tenure in their sixth year of service with the award becoming effective at the beginning of the following academic year (i.e., 7th year).
+Faculty members who are unsuccessful in applying for tenure will receive a terminal contract.

 5.7.1.5.
-Exceptions to the Probationary Period
+Exceptions to the Probationary Period 5.7.1.5.1.

-5.7.1.5.1.
 Extension of Probationary Period